NickPax/my-website/_structures/dependent-clause.md

 Example:

-Mr Brigstock was looking confident as he praticed the riff before going on stage.
+Mr Brigstock was looking confident as he practiced the riff before going on stage.

 HOWEVER ...